County of Santa Barbara

 Agreement for convenience as provided in Section 20 of the Agreement, (ii) make immaterial

-changes to the Agreement as provided in Section 26 of the Agreement, (iii) authorize
+changes to the Agreement as provided in Section 26 of the Agreement, (iii) authorize additional or

-reallocate funds between funding sources as provided in Section II.E of Exhibit B of the
+between funding sources as provided in Section II.E of Exhibit B of the Agreement, (v) adjust the

-Agreement, (v) adjust the Per Diem rate in writing as provided in Section IV.A of Exhibit B
+Per Diem rate in writing as provided in Section IV.A of Exhibit B of the Agreement, and (vi) amend

-of the Agreement, and (vi) amend the Program goals, outcomes, and measures as provided in
+the Program goals, outcomes, and measures as provided in Exhibit E of the Agreement, all without

-Exhibit E of the Agreement, all without altering the maximum contract amount and without
+altering the maximum contract amount and without requiring the Board of Supervisor’s approval of

-the Board of Supervisor’s ability to rescind this delegated authority at any time; and
+delegated authority at any time; and

-c) Determine that the above recommended actions are not a project that is subject to
+c) Determine that the above recommended actions are not a project that is subject to environmental

-environmental review under the California Environmental Quality Act (CEQA), pursuant to
+review under the California Environmental Quality Act (CEQA), pursuant to CEQA Guidelines

-mechanisms and/or fiscal activities that will not result in direct or indirect physical changes in
+activities that will not result in direct or indirect physical changes in the environment.

 A-6)